-The concept of superoscillation (SO) was originally proposed as a footnote in a celebrated study on quantum measurement by Y. Aharonov et al.~\cite{AAV} in the late 1980s.
+The concept of superoscillation was originally proposed as a footnote in a celebrated study on quantum measurement by Y. Aharonov et al.~\cite{AAV} in the late 1980s.
 The phenomenon occurs when a band-limited wave function varies arbitrarily faster than its fastest Fourier components, as allowed by its spectral content.
 In other words, a superoscillatory wave is a \textit{local} feature that oscillates at a much higher frequency than the overall frequency of the global band-limited wave.
 This counterintuitive but physically allowed property is dubbed as \textit{faster-than-Fourier} by M. Berry~\cite{FTF} and others~\cite{roadmap}, which offers promising optical applications by breaking the diffraction barrier~\cite{nrp}.
-It has been applied in super-resolution imaging, manipulating nanoparticles, electrons, and atoms with spatiotemporally shaped light beams ~\cite{manipulation,space,Atom,time}.
+To date, superoscillation has since been applied in super-resolution imaging and in manipulating nanoparticles, electrons, and atoms with spatiotemporally shaped light beams ~\cite{manipulation,space,Atom,time}.

-Meanwhile, with the advent of state-of-the-art quantum technologies, ingenious protocols using weak measurements are now attainable for a variety of quantum applications~\cite{reviewweak}, including quantum steering~\cite{steering,gefen}, quantum tomography~\cite{tomo,tomosc}, geometric information~\cite{geometric,eraser,discord}, and transition detection~\cite{w2s,topological}.
-Moreover, a sequential weak measurement enables the production of SO by encoding the amplified weak value of an operator from the repeatedly pre- and post-selected system into the coupled quantum states of the apparatus~\cite{pointer}.
-This inspires us to construct a general quantum control framework using SOs for the application scenarios where quantum information encoding is essential for specific proposals of quantum state steering and wave-packet manipulation.
+Meanwhile, with the advent of state-of-the-art quantum technologies, ingenious protocols based on weak measurements have become attainable for a variety of quantum applications~\cite{reviewweak}, including quantum steering~\cite{steering,gefen}, quantum tomography~\cite{tomo,tomosc}, geometric information~\cite{geometric,eraser,discord}, and transition detection~\cite{w2s,topological}.
+Moreover, sequential weak measurements can produce superoscillation by encoding the amplified weak value of an operator-arising from a repeatedly pre- and post-selected system- into the coupled quantum states of the apparatus~\cite{pointer}.
+This observation inspires us to construct a general quantum control framework using superoscillation for the applications where quantum information encoding is essential for specific proposals of quantum state steering and wave-packet manipulation.